Pankaj-Prajapati7521/Salary-Prediction/README.md

 The final model was selected based on its prediction performance after comparing multiple regression algorithms.

-# Application Screenshot

-> Add a screenshot of your Streamlit app here.

 # Run Locally

 Clone the repository